 to the dusty footpaths.
 Plus, your doggo can splash in the pools to cool off.

 Nature-spotting is a hugely popular past time in Pirogue

 Island State Park.
 The island tends to be rather isolated, which makes it a quiet

 spot to view creatures in their natural habitats.
 Pirogue Island State Park is home

 to several bird species including belted kingfishers, shorebirds, waterfowl,

 passerines, and even the occasional bald eagle.
 You may even catch a glimpse of some mule or whitetail deer.

 While there are no camping facilities in the park, you will find a pawsome picnic area.
 Grills and fire rings are also available, so bring some friends and have a tasty barbecue.
-Remember to carry some clean up bags and always pick up after your beloved pet.
+Remember to carry water and some clean up bags, and always pick up after your beloved pet.
 A visit to this park will make your pooch one happy hound!